Calum Steele is the General Secretary of the Scottish Police Federation having been first elected to the role in June 2008.

 Calum is married to Claire and has two children; Emma and Ruairidh.

-Andrea became Chair of the Scottish Police Federation on 1 January 2017.
+David became Chair of the Scottish Police Federation in April 2020.

 David became Deputy General Secretary of the Scottish Police Federation in April 2015.

 He joined Strathclyde Police in 1996 and has over 19 years police service.
 He became a Federation representative for K Division in 2003 working in the Renfrewshire area.
 He was elected as Deputy Secretary of Strathclyde JBB in December 2004 and as Secretary in December 2008.

 Following the restructuring of the SPF in 2013, David became the Conduct Secretary before taking up the post of Deputy General Secretary in 2015.

 Brian became the Vice Chair in April 2020